flagrama/N64-OoT-Randomizer-Patches/README.md

 Continue to follow the README there until you build a working ROM to ensure the build environment is working.
 To shortcut some of the setup for randomizer, use pal-1.1 as the base version.
-This is not required though, as step the remainder of these build instructions will explain to do so too.
+This is not required though, as the remainder of these build instructions will explain to do so too.

 #### 2. Download the patch file